dimfot3/MPI_Proj/README.md

 2. ``cmake ..``
 3. ``make``
 4. You can run ``mpirun -n k sprogram <path to data>`` where k is the number of processes(should be less than your actual number of cores).
 5. Alternatively you can run a parametric test with ses.sh script.
 You can overwrite in the first loop the default processes 2 and 4 and put any other power of 2 and pass as argument the path to a folder with a lot of data with the .dat specifier.
 More specifically inside the build folder run ``./ses.sh <path to folder>`` .
-Note here that every time you cange the number of processes in the ses.sh script you need to run ``cmake ..`` again inside the build folder.
+Note here that every time you cηange the number of processes in the ses.sh script you need to run ``cmake ..`` again inside the build folder.

 ## Datasets
 The application needs some data in a specific format in order to run.
 The data are N points of d dimension.
 The points are saved on a binary file in contiguous form.
 Moreover the first two float32 numbers are the number and the dimension of the points.
 Then all the coordinates of points are saved in float32 in contiguous form.